 - The cost of repairing or replacing your vehicle and any other property that was damaged in the accident.

-Send a Detailed Demand Letter to the Insurance Company
+4. Send a Detailed Demand Letter to the Insurance Company

-After you calculate what you think your claim is worth, send a demand letter to the insurance company.
+Once you calculate what you think your claim is worth, send a demand letter to the insurance company.
 Describe the car accident, your injuries, the medical treatment you received, any ongoing health issues you have, how badly your vehicle was damaged, and any other losses you incurred as a result of the car accident.
 Then, tell the insurance company how much money you demand as a result of the circumstances.
 Because the insurance company will likely reply with an offer for an amount lower than what you’ve asked for in the demand letter, you should ask for between 25 and 100 percent more than what you would be willing to settle for.

 It is important to remember that you must have evidence and documentation to back up everything in your demand letter.
 A lack of evidence can prevent you from getting the offer you deserve.

-Do Not Accept the First Offer
+5. Do Not Accept the First Offer

-When the insurance adjuster makes an initial offer, it may be too low.
-A first offer that is unreasonably low might be a tactic by the insurance company to see if you know what your claim is really worth.
-Ask the insurance adjuster to justify his or her low offer and give you specific reasons why your claim is so low.
+After the initial offer is received and reviewed with your legal counsel, ask the insurance adjuster to justify his or her low offer and give you specific reasons why your claim is so low.
 Respond to each of the points he or she makes in a reply letter explaining why you cannot accept the offer.
 Do not propose a lower figure – wait to see if the insurance company will increase its offer.